erikaduan/python_data_science_tips/README.md

 This repository contains a series of introductory Python coding materials, as completed at [Research Platform Services](https://research.unimelb.edu.au/infrastructure/research-platform-services#training), University of Melbourne.
 Their github account can be accessed [here](https://github.com/resbaz).

 The **aim** of this repository is to chronicle my Python learning progression and store my workshop notes.
-All course content should be attributed to Research Platform Services and its Python course co-ordinators.
+All course content should be attributed to Research Platform Services and its Python course instructors.

 **Course instructors:**